 We use bylines for all submitted articles.
 Each byline should include the author’s name, title, name of school or organization, and location (city/state).
 We include contact information such as an e-mail address or telephone number with each article so readers can easily obtain more information about the article.
 Please include your contact information with your submission.
 Also please identify which of our two audiences

 your article is designed for: administrators or faculty.

-High-resolution photos in .jpeg and .tiff digital format are encouraged.
-Please include captions, with the names of individuals shown listed from left to right.
-Please send the photos separately from the document; photos dropped into a Word document are not acceptable.
+High-resolution photos (300 dpi) in .jpeg and .tiff digital format are encouraged.
+Larger dimensions and higher dpi are better, and photos taken with older smartphones are generally not high enough quality.
+Please include captions, including the names of individuals shown listed from left to right, along with their title and organization.
+Images imported into a document such as Microsoft Word or PowerPoint are fine for placement purposes, but please also send the original image/photo file as an attachment.
 Please include a high-resolution headshot of the author when submitting an article.

 The copyright for articles published in Community College Entrepreneurship is owned by the National Association for Community College Entrepreneurship, which reserves the right to republish the material on its website or in other printed or electronic media.